 The highlight of the Guca Trumpet Festival is, of course, the competition where qualified hand-picked brass belt out tunes and the entire venue comes alive with dancing and contagious delight.
 The festival parade as well as the cultural and artistic programs are an experience in itself; precursors to the highly-anticipated announcement of concert champions toward the end of the festival.

 The festival is held in the charming small town of Guca, just three hours away from Belgrade.
 The programs and performances will be held in various locations in the city center of Guca including the Museum of Trumpets, Memorial to the Trumpeter, and stages in the city center.

 Just head for the town center.
 You will see the area blocked off where the festival takes place.

 Best of all, the entire event is completely free to attend!

-Guca is accessible from Belgrade via the E-763, just three hours’ travel time on a car.
-You can also take a train from Belgrade to Pozega then take a taxi to get to Guca.
+Fly to Nikola Tesla Airport in Belgrade and either hire a car or take a bus.
+There is a regular bus from Belgrade to Čačak and then a local bus or taxi to Guča.
 Once you’re in town, getting around is so easy because everything is within walking distance.